Amarjit/digital_ocean_cis_lamp/README.md

 - Server running Debian 12 (or similar Linux distribution)
 - Access to server via SSH
-- Registered domain pointing to server IP for use with Certbot (for SSL)
+- Registered domain pointing (including www) to server IP for use with Certbot (for SSL)
 - git required to pulldown repository

 ## Configuration